CoralineAda/synack/README.md

 You can send messages to remote machines by specifying a host and port in the client:

-  synack -h my_remote_machine -p 11113 "I'm here, what did you want?"
+  synack -h my_remote_machine "I'm here, what did you want?"